Priority Report: Theatre Facts 2016

 In 2013 the Westcoast Black Theatre Troupe was in the midst of a capital campaign to buy the performance space they were then renting.
 Successful with this campaign, they held another in FY16 to renovate the space.
 Leach found ownership of the venue transformational.
 “I do think one of the main things is owning your own building,” she said.
 “You control your destiny as a theatre so much better when you’re not paying rent to a landlord for your building.”

 This year’s Theatre Facts shows that plenty of theatres would agree.
-In 2016, 50 percent of the Trend Theatres owned their performance space, and 48 percent owned their office space—increases of 3 percent from 2012.
+In 2016, 50 percent of the Trend Theatres owned their performance space, and 49 percent owned their office space—increases of 3 and 4 percent, respectively, from 2012.
 Those few extra percentage points may not seem like a lot, but to some companies, owning a space—whether performance or office—is a big deal.

 EgoPo is in the latter cohort, renting its performance space from the Latvian Society, which features a bar area for patrons to mingle before and after performances.
 Thanks to an FY15 grant from the Wyncote Foundation, the theatre updated the performance space with lighting and sound equipment and soft goods.
 “We got that grant both to increase what we could do as a company and to benefit the larger theatre community so that other people could rent the space or our equipment,” said managing director Freed.
 “That both makes it easier for those small companies to put on a quality theatre production, but also gives us some extra earned income,” added Freed.
 “Our biggest increased source of earned income outside box office has been rentals.”